-The road safety team looks at ways to improve the behaviour of motorised road users, from cas to motorbikes, along with pedestrians and cyclists.
-Please read our Road Safety Handbook found at the bottom of this page for more information on what we do.
+The road safety team looks at ways to improve the behaviour of motorised road users, from cars to motorbikes, along with pedestrians and cyclists.
+We provide road safety education schemes for schools and the public, details of which are published below.

 The Department for Transport website also provides useful information on the transport network.